gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 the one made by `P4,P5,P6,P7`.
 It's just when `P3` and `P5` are on exact opposite sides of `P4` together they look like one continuous curve.
 Most apps will then usually give you the option to stop locking them together so you can get a sharp corner.
-Uncheck the lock checkbox then drag `P3` or `P5` and it will become even more clear they are separate curves.
+Un-check the lock checkbox then drag `P3` or `P5` and it will become even more clear they are separate curves.